manasvigupta/manasvigupta.github.io/_posts/2018-03-31-getting-started-on-contributing-to-apache-kafka-part1.md

 In this post, we will be executing following steps -
 1. setup necessary software/tools
 2. download apache kafka source code
-3. run/debug kafka from source
+3. run/debug Apache Kafka from source

 For this setup, I am assuming that you are using **Ubuntu 16.04** or higher.